CVSSP/maruss-website/README.md

     }
     ```
     and then `_publication_details/bob_1933.md` might give some additional information
-    on the details page (only empty frontmatter is needed for this):
+    on the details page (only empty front matter is needed for this):
     ```
     ---
     ---